tom-90/RROx/plugins/map/README.md

 It is possible to enable the minimap under the minimap settings. **The minimap will only show if the game overlay is enabled under the `Overlay` settings**.

 ## Changelog

+### v1.1.14 06-07-2023
+- ``Fixed`` Added missing Rolling Stock Cargo Capacities to the "Industry list" functionality, for the "Greg"/"Plantation" and "Waialua" cars that were missing.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Split the "Economy Information Tab" on the "Industry list" functionality to only contain the Industry Inputs/Outputs for clarity.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Created Dynamic "Cargo Prices & Capacities" to accurately and easily display all Cargo Capacities by Item/Rolling Stock Car for clarity.
+These can be expanded to only view the full details for the cargo/item the user wishes to view.
+This will allow for quick updates should the Game Economy/Capacities change at a later date.
+(Thanks to [Mordred](https://github.com/mordred-random))

 ### v1.1.13 27-06-2023
 - ``Enhancement`` Added Support for "Gregg Sugar Cane Cane Flat" as new rolling stock type.
 (Thanks to [Mordred](https://github.com/mordred-random))